jones58/personal-knowledge-wiki/src/content/docs/reference/Interviewing/Frontend Coding Interview.md

 title: Frontend Coding Interview
 ---

+## First Stage/Informal Interviews

+- Stop before answering questions, to make sure you know what to say.
+- If you have an online interview, can be helpful to have notes open on your computer.
+- How to work with non technical people is worth thinking about.

+## Techical Interviews

 - Improve your overall coding skill, it's all about problem solving and how you break a problem down.
 - Don't use AI to write your code, maybe as a teacher, but not just to spit out everything.
 - Work on debugging without AI, using console.log() and tests.